-Each player will take their units and place them on the board in one of three different battle objectives – region control, prisoners and attrition.
-Region control will let you do exactly that, while take prisoner will get you your very own POW which scores you points every round.
+Each player will take their units and place them on the board in one of three different battle objectives – region control, capturing prisoners and attrition.
+Region control will let you do exactly that, while taking prisoners will get you your very own POWs which score you points every round.
 Attrition straight up kills your opponent’s units and earns you some points.

 There’s a lot of room for cleverness in how you place your units on the board, and this is coupled with the ability to play cards from your hand which can swing fights in your favour.